intel-analytics/ipex-llm/docs/docs/PythonSupport/run-without-pip.md

 First of all, you need to obtain the BigDL libs.
-Refer to [Install without pip](install-without-pip.md) for more details
+Refer to [Install](install-without-pip.md) for more details

 ## **A quick launch for local mode**